RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup Gluetun.md

 Host Path: `/mnt/user/appdata/gluetun/auth/`
 Default Value:
 Access Mode: `Read/Write`
-Description: `Specifies the file path for the HTTP control server authentication
-configuration.
-This path should point to a file containing credentials
-or auth settings used to secure the control server...`
+Description: `Specifies the file path to the HTTP control server authentication configuration.
+This path should point to a config.toml file containing authentication settings used by the control server.`

 **qBittorrent WebUI Port**